 So let’s dismiss any notion that Singapore noodles are an authentic Asian dish.
 Many take credit for the invention, but most think this noodle stir-fry was actually created at Chinese-American restaurants by Chinese immigrants, bringing in elements such as rice noodles from their country of origin.

-This dish—a popular Chinese take-out menu item—is a stir-fry made with rice noodles, lots of crisp vegetables, shrimp, strips of ham, and scrambled eggs.
+This dish—a popular Chinese take-out menu item in the U.S.—is a stir-fry made with rice noodles, lots of crisp vegetables, shrimp, strips of ham, and scrambled eggs.
 Curry powder is a seasoning, but lots of flavor also comes from a simple sauce of soy, rice vinegar, and Asian sesame oil.

 Whoever invented the dish is brilliant.
 You get crunch, heat, salt, sweet, smoke, and aromatics all at once.
 All the ingredients are added to the pan in stages, and from start to finish, it takes just over ten minutes.